Jordan White (musician): Early life and education

-Jordan White was born May 6, 1984 in Cranford, New Jersey.
+White was born May 6, 1984, in Cranford, New Jersey.
 His family later moved to Nazareth, Pennsylvania, where he graduated from Nazareth Area High School in the Lehigh Valley region of eastern Pennsylvania.

-White graduated with an A.A. from Northampton Community College and then a B.A. from East Stroudsburg University of Pennsylvania in East Stroudsburg, Pennsylvania and M.S. from Shippensburg University of Pennsylvania in Shippensburg, Pennsylvania in the field of psychological science.
+White has been awarded an A.A. from Northampton Community College in Bethlehem, Pennsylvania, a B.A. from East Stroudsburg University of Pennsylvania in East Stroudsburg, Pennsylvania, and M.S. in psychological science from Shippensburg University of Pennsylvania in Shippensburg, Pennsylvania.

-White explained that some periods of depression experienced as a teenager led him to begin composing original music, stating that music "saved me from being another statistic."
+White explained that periods of depression that he experienced as a teenager led him to begin composing original music, saying in 2010 that music "saved me from being another statistic."

 Career

-White has performed as a solo artist and with cover bands, an acoustic trio, and an alternative rock band.
-KineticBlu formed in Allentown, Pennsylvania in 2008 although inactive until the acoustic act Foreplay, in which White, guitarist Brian Kibler and vocalist Tara Crowe, had been performing merged with drummer Rob Lilly.
-White was performing a solo show in the Lehigh Valley when he was approached by Lilly about a new band he was forming.
-The media had once dubbed KineticBlu "The Lehigh Valley's Sexiest Rock Band".
+White has performed as a solo artist, in cover bands, in an acoustic trio, and in an alternative rock band, KineticBlu, which formed in Allentown, Pennsylvania, in 2008.
+The band had been inactive until the acoustic act Foreplay, in which White, guitarist Brian Kibler and vocalist Tara Crowe, were performing merged with drummer Rob Lilly to relaunch the group.
+The band was dubbed "The Lehigh Valley's Sexiest Rock Band" by Eventful.com, in February 2008.